Training program requirements

 • The self-assessment questionnaire.
 This questionnaire provides an insight as to how you view yourself and compares these results with the feedback provided.

-Things to consider in preparation for the direct observation:
+To consider in preparation for a mini-CEX:

 Ensure reception is aware of the assessment and arranges your appointment book appropriately.
 Schedule 30 minutes for each patient to allow for observation and feedback.